If you wish us to require a signature for delivery, please note that in the comments field of your order.

 Extra Thumb-Hole Options: You may choose to add a thumb hole for the top-hand thumb and/or bottom-hand thumb.
 Each additional thumb hole adds $20 to the whistle’s cost.
 The top-hand thumb hole gives an additional and very useful way to finger the flat seventh (i.e. C-natural on a D whistle), this in addition to the customary cross fingering for that note.
 The bottom-hand thumb hole gives an easy and agile way to finger the flat third (i.e. F-natural on a D whistle), a much more practical method than using a half-hole fingering for this note.
 These thumb-holes also make it possible to play the Irish “roll” ornament on C-natural and F-natural (speaking in D whistle terms).
 F-natural strikes and finger vibrato also become possible .
 Note that when you are not playing these flat seventh or flat third notes with the thumb holes, you must keep those thumb holes closed.
 The top thumb hole is located behind and about halfway between the top two finger holes, while the bottom thumb hole is located behind and just above the fifth hole (i.e. the middle finger of bottom hand).
 It is also possible to get a thumb hole for the sharp fourth (G# on a D whistle).
 For information on this, email Grey Larsen.

 These whistles are incredibly easy and satisfying to play Intonation is superb, and of course they are tunable, with their two-piece design.
 Each one comes with a fabric drawstring carrying pouch.

 Note: The photos show the Leading Tone Whistle in high D.

 The tapered design allows for close finger spacing for rapid passage articulation and optimal volume balance in all registers.
 Includes anodized aluminum serialized laser engraved fipple body with ebonite tip.

-Listen to Grey Larsen play the Carbony Leading Tone Whistle in high D with the Session Mouthpiece and Bore option, using the seventh hole to play low and occasional high C-sharps.
+Listen to Grey Larsen play the Carbony Leading Tone Whistle in high D with the Session Mouthpiece and Bore option (Grey prefers this configuration), using the seventh hole to play low and occasional high C-sharps.
 The tunes are the traditional Irish polka The Gullane followed by the traditional Irish jig The Rose in the Heather.